Updating Your Mid-Century House?

 The California Rancheria

-The style was born in the sprawling deserts of the American southwest.
+The style was born in the sprawling deserts of the American Southwest.

 The World War stalled home building for several years but in 1944, with the end of the War in sight, Sunset Magazine featured May's houses, re-naming them Ranch Houses – the name that stuck.
 A feature in House Beautiful followed in 1946 solidifying May's reputation as the designer of this new style of house.